northern-information/yggdrasil-docs/collections/_commands/phenomenon-ruin.md

 examples: ["1 5 ruin"]
 category: musical
 phenomenon: '<i class="fas fa-skull"></i>'
-description: Slot a "ruin" phenomenon.
-This randomly removes a slot from the track.
 invocations: ["ruin"]
 ---
+Slot a "ruin" phenomenon.
+This randomly removes a slot from the track.